-This perennial herb may commonly be called orangeroot or yellow puccoon in certain areas, but it is scientifically known as Hydrastis canadensis, and belongs to the buttercup family.
-This herb is found in Canada and parts of the eastern United States, but has also spread to some parts of Europe.
-Commonly identified by its knotty, yellow root and purple stem, this plant has been an important part of traditional medicine in its native regions for thousands of years.
-The taste and smell of the herb are both considered very unpleasant or even acrid, and yet it is considered a “super herb” by many, and the powdered rootstock is palatable.
-Native Americans used goldenseal root for many different purposes, both culturally and medicinally, and also made use of the leaves and flowers.
-Modern research has supported the use of this herb for many different ailments, given its rich chemical composition, including many alkaloids, which directly impact the body and its functions.
+This perennial herb may commonly be called orangeroot or yellow puccoon in certain areas, but it is scientifically known as Hydrastis canadensis and belongs to the buttercup family.
+It is found in Canada and parts of the eastern United States but has also spread to some parts of Europe.
+Commonly identified by its knotty, yellow root, and purple stem, this plant has been an important part of traditional medicine in its native regions for thousands of years.
+The taste and smell of the herb are both considered very unpleasant or even acrid, yet it is considered a “super herb” by many, and the powdered rootstock is palatable.
+Native Americans used goldenseal root for different purposes, both culturally and medicinally, and also used its leaves and flowers.
+Modern research has supported the use of this herb for many ailments, given its rich chemical composition, including many alkaloids, which directly impact the body and its functions.

 As a multi-purpose remedy, you can get it in many different forms, including salves, tablets, tinctures, and bulk powder, as well as goldenseal root supplements.
 It is important that you follow all relevant instructions from your herbalist or natural medicine provider.
-Only small amounts of powdered or concentrated goldenseal rootstock is necessary for most treatments, and excessive use can negatively impact the nervous system, even resulting in convulsions or seizures.
-With those cautions in mind, let’s take a closer look at the health benefits of goldenseal.
+Only small amounts of powdered or concentrated goldenseal rootstock are necessary for most treatments, and excessive use can negatively impact the nervous system, even resulting in convulsions or seizures.

 Health Benefits of Goldenseal

-Some of the most common remedies using goldenseal are for issues in the gut and gastrointestinal tracts.
+The most common remedies using goldenseal are for issues in the gut and gastrointestinal tracts.
 If you suffer from ulcers or irregular bowel movements, the anti-inflammatory capacity of goldenseal can help you get your system back on track.
-Ulcers, constipation, bloating and cramping are not only annoying, but can also hint at or lead to more serious health conditions.
-Goldenseal rootstock can help keep your gut healthy and strong.
+Ulcers, constipation, bloating and cramping are not only annoying but can also hint at or lead to serious health conditions.
+Its rootstock can help keep your gut healthy and strong.

 If you suffer from topical inflammation or joint pain, then a salve or cream using goldenseal root powder can be a rapid and effective solution.
-A small amount of this powder is all you should need, and you can topically apply it directly to the skin.
+A small amount of this powder is all you need and you can topically apply it on the skin.
 Capsules and supplements can also help with internal inflammation, including lowering blood pressure and soothing the gut.

-If you suffer from a weak immune system, adding goldenseal to your daily or weakly health regiment can seriously boost your immunity and keep your respiratory and intestinal systems clean.
+If you suffer from a weak immune system, adding goldenseal to your daily or weakly health regimen can boost your immunity and keep your respiratory and intestinal system clean.
 Prostate and vaginal infections can be particularly difficult and painful to treat, but it has long been used to treat sexually transmitted infections, such as gonorrhea.

-Parasitic worms are not a huge problem in the western world, but they are still a major threat in places that don’t have access to clean water; the anthelmintic properties of goldenseal can help to starve the intestinal worms and cause them to die, where they will then be passed from the system via normal routes (it also acts like a laxative, making this elimination even easier).
+Parasitic worms are a major threat in places that don’t have access to clean water; the anthelmintic properties of goldenseal can help to starve the intestinal worms and cause them to die, where they will then be passed from the system via normal routes (it also acts as a laxative, making this elimination even easier).

-Those who suffer from intense allergic reactions or are easily sent into a sneezing fit as soon as spring comes around, may benefit from the anti-allergenic properties of goldenseal.
-The powder can reduce inflammation of the mucus membranes and prevent severe allergic reactions by calming the nervous system.
+Those who suffer from intense allergic reactions or are easily sent into a sneezing fit, as soon as spring comes around, may benefit from the anti-allergenic properties of goldenseal.
+The powder can reduce inflammation of the mucous membranes and prevent severe allergic reactions by calming the nervous system.

-While a fever does signal that the body is fighting off an infection, ongoing fevers can exhaust the body, cause dehydration, and even brain damage in extreme cases.
+While a fever does signal that the body is fighting off an infection, ongoing fevers can exhaust the body, cause dehydration, and even damage the brain in extreme cases.
 Goldenseal can effectively lower fevers and reduce the strain on the body during prolonged illnesses.

-Goldenseal powder in its pure form is very strong, and only very small amounts are needed for effective remedies.
+Word of Caution: Goldenseal powder in its pure form is very strong and only very small amounts are needed for effective remedies.
 Excess use can cause nervous system issues, convulsions, seizures, and mental distress.
 Always follow your doctor or herbalist’s instructions for use, and consult a medical professional before adding any new, powerful herbal remedies to your health regimen.